For an overview of the SkookumScript Unreal Engine 4 Plugin, check out the SkookumScript Unreal Engine 4 Plugin landing page.

 Next step: SkookumScript-enable your project

-After familiarizing yourself with SkookumScript by playing with the console you might decide that you’d like to permamentily add some SkookumScript code to your project.
+After familiarizing yourself with SkookumScript by playing with the SkookumIDE Workbench console, you might decide that you’d like to permanently add some SkookumScript code to your project.

 Master class in the class tree view, then click on the little